Best MMORPG 2017

 Final Fantasy XIV: A Realm Reborn

-Final Fantasy XIV: A Realm Reborn is the game to play if you want a cool hero character that looks gorgeous and has awesome moves.
+Final Fantasy XIV: A Realm Reborn is the game to try out if you want a cool hero character that looks gorgeous and has awesome moves.
 Perfect for fans of Final Fantasy and JRPGs, FFXIV has satisfyingly deep and immersive gameplay.

 - stunning graphics,